History of the term Wallon: Oïl" and 'Burgundian' meanings

-By the 16th century, the term Wallon was no longer confined to local authors in the Low Countries.
-It had entered broader European usage, including in English and Spanish scholarship.
-In 1530, English linguist John Palsgrave referred to Wallon in his Esclaircissement de la langue françoyse, identifying it as the variety of French spoken in the Burgundian Netherlands.
-Around the same time, Spanish historiographer Juan Cristóbal Calvete de Estrella noted the distinction between Parisian French and lengua valona, treating the latter as a more archaic or corrupt variant of French.
+By the 16th century, Wallon was no longer limited to local authors from the Netherlands.
+In 1530, the English linguist John Palsgrave referred to Wallon in his Esclaircissement de la langue françoyse as the French spoken in the Burgundian Netherlands.
+Similarly, the Spanish historiographer Juan Cristóbal Calvete de Estrella (1520–1593) noted the differences between Parisian French and lengua Valona, though he viewed the latter as a variant of French, albeit an archaic or corrupted one.

-At this time, Wallon was often used to refer to Romance or langue d’oïl varieties spoken along the linguistic frontier between Romance- and Germanic-speaking regions, extending from the North Sea to Lorraine.
-Albert Henry cites Ambroise Paré' Voyage de Metz (1552), in which an Italian captain is described as speaking German, Spanish, and Walloon, alongside his native tongue—demonstrating the recognition of Wallon as a distinct linguistic form.
+At this time, Wallon broadly referred to the Romance language spoken in regions bordering Germanic languages.

+Albert Henry provides the example of Ambroise Paré, who, in his Voyage de Metz (1552), describes an Italian captain present at the siege of Metz.
+This captain spoke fluent German, Spanish, and Walloon, along with his native tongue.

-According to Henry, and following Maurice Bossard, this designation extended as far as Switzerland.
-Texts from the Montbéliard region, as well as writings by Genevan historian François Bonivard, used wallon and langue wallon to denote the Romance varieties spoken along the frontier with Germanic regions, including Swiss Romandy and the Franco-Provençal dialect of the Valais.
-This broader usage, derived from Jean Lemaire de Belges, disappeared from Bonivard’s writings after 1551 but survived in academic contexts into the early 20th century.
-An example is the Grammaire du patois wallon du canton de La Poutroye by Abbé Simon, published in Paris in 1900.
+But Henry, quoting Maurice Bossard, extends this linguistic boundary even further, reaching Switzerland through texts from the Montbéliard region.
+He also references Genevan François Bonivard, who used wallon and language wallon to refer to the "French spoken in territories bordering German-speaking areas," the "French of Swiss Romandy," and even the "Franco-Provençal dialect of the Valais," ultimately including the broader category of roman.
+According to them, this usage originated from the works of Jean Lemaire de Belges and ceased to appear in Bonivard's writings after 1551.
+Despite this, they note that the term persisted in scientific language until the early 20th century, as evidenced by the Grammaire du patois wallon du canton de La Poutroye by Abbé Simon, published in Paris in 1900.